Maintaining F-1 Status

 However, the CIS can only do so much.
 It is up to the student to actually complete the address update and maintain their legal status.
 Students must be conscious of their responsibilities.

-The federal government regulates F and J non-immigrant visa categories by using the SEVIS system.
+The federal government uses the SEVIS system to regulate F and J non-immigrant visa categories.
 The CIS is charged with updating SEVIS records; however, certain SEVIS functions occur automatically.
 The CIS has no control over these automatic functions.
-One of these functions is termination for students who failed to register in SEVIS.
+One of these functions is termination for students who fail to register in SEVIS.
 SEVIS automatically terminates any student records that have not been registered 30 days after classes begin.
 Students with terminated SEVIS records are no longer legally allowed to be present in the United States.

 I submitted my SEVIS Address Update.
 Will you email me to confirm that you got it?

-No, unfortunately due to high volume of update forms the CIS receives, it is not possible to email every student.
+No. Unfortunately, due to the high volume of update forms that the CIS receives, it is not possible to email every student.

 If you complete your update, but still receive an email saying that you have not yet done it, make sure that you have completed the correct form.
 The registrar also has a required update form that is completely separate from the SEVIS update.
 International students are required to do both.